 My son Arsal is eleven years old.
 Two and a half years ago, in the spring of 2012, we noticed that his heart was beating very fast.
 After a minute or two it started to beat slower again.
-This happened about once a month and after six months we took him to the doctor.
+This happened about once per week and after six months we took him to the doctor.
 At the hospital he got a Holter-monitor to wear for 24 hours to find out about if his heart was beating ok or if there were irregular heartbeats.

 Then about a year later, in October of 2013, Arsal was introduced to Conscious Breathing and occasionally started to do breathing retraining with the Relaxator and tape up his mouth at night with Sleep Tape.
 That helped to some extent, and the chest-pain then only occurred four to five times a month.

 Then, on May 1st, 2014, Arsal did another 24-hour measurement with the Holter-monitor.
-The results were not good, and the doctor said that because of the side effects of the drug (chest-pain), the dosage could not be increased, so therefore Arsal needed a pacemaker.
+Again, the results were not good, and the doctor said that because of the side effects of the drug (chest-pain), the dosage could not be increased, so therefore Arsal needed a pacemaker.

 For example, he never drank water when he got thirsty, only soda.
 Anders suggested that Arsal gave the breathing retrainng a lot more attention for the next 14 days, until the next appointment.
 Arsal started to use the Relaxator a lot and also he slept almost every night with a taped mouth.
 He also cut down on sugar a lot.
 From day one of the breathing and eating regime, his chest pain disappeared!

 The next 24 hour Holter-monitor in mid-May turned out very well, and the doctor informed us that Arsal’s heart was working just fine and that he didn’t need a pacemaker!!
 We were all SO happy!
-This is now three and a half months ago, and even if Arsal is not doing the breathing retraining as often as during the first fourteen days, and also eats some sugar, he has not experienced ANY pain since May 1st.
+This is now three and a half months ago, and even if Arsal is not doing the breathing retraining as often as during the first fourteen days, and also eats some sugar, he has not experienced ANY PAIN since May 1st.

 Apart from the chest-pain being a thing of the past, Arsal is also more energetic, his appetite is better, he has far fewer cravings for sweets, his face is more lively and has a brighter tone.
 His mood is much better, and he is not at all as irritable as he used to be.

 Arsal is very thankful for his new, pain free life.
 And, as for me and my wife, who used to be constantly worried about our sons health, we are now much more relaxed and very, very happy about life.

-Babar and Arsal Zaman, 42 and 11, Islamabad, Pakistan
+– Babar and Arsal Zaman, 42 and 11, Islamabad, Pakistan